JanLahmann/RasQberry/documentation/RasQberry_Demos.md

 # RasQberry Demos
-In this repository you can find different demos which also work with diferent hardware components.<br/>
+In this repository you can find different demos which also work with different hardware components.<br/>

-You can access the different demos with the main menu from the Raspberry under the categpries `Demos` and `HD Demos`.
-When you use your RasQberry with an display you can access the demos with the Kivy Interface aswell.<br>
+You can access the different demos with the main menu from the Raspberry under the categories `Demos` and `HD Demos`.
+When you use your RasQberry with a display you can access the demos with the Kivy Interface as well.<br>
 You can start the Kivy Interface by clicking the desktop-icon on your Desktop.

 ## Demos using a (touch) display